jeffrey-anderson-dtn/lead-dtn-etl-developer/README.md

 - This is a live, screen-shared assessment
 - You may use any tools, including AI assistants (Copilot, ChatGPT, etc.)
+- You must share your entire screen
+- You may not use any other computers, phones, tablets, or other electronic devices while completing the assignment
 - Please think aloud as you work — we want to understand your approach
 - Be prepared to explain your decisions and debug any issues